(WJBK) - March is National Nutrition Month.

 Portion Out Healthy Snacks - Healthy snacks are great but make sure you pay attention to portion sizes.
 I recommend portioning out single servings for snacks like nuts, jerky, and yogurts for the week so you have healthy options available in-between meals!

-Use Glass Tupperware - When you are making healthy food you will want to store it in the best container possible.
+Use Glass containers - When you are making healthy food you will want to store it in the best container possible.
 Glass containers are more sustainable and won't let potentially harmful substances enter your food like plastics do.

 Portion By Meals - For the ultimate convenience portion out your meal prep by meals.
 This way, you can just grab and go with your meals for a busy week!
 Taking out the guess work can be a huge time saver when it comes to meal prepping!